microservicer/flutter-pipelines/README.md

 ```bash
 gem install bundler
 ```

 ## iOS
 >  iOS builds are very expensive to run since they required a Mac to run on. these are billed with 10x the price of a normal build.

 ### Setup iOS
-The following steps will help you run the `build-ios-app.yml` pipeline.
+The following steps will help you run the iOS part of the pipeline.

 Create a new App Store app in the [App Store Connect website](https://appstoreconnect.apple.com/).